daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 ## Colour-based Edges

-let's jump into specifics.
+Let's jump into some code.
 The shader for the **Outline** effect can be found at *Resources/Shaders/Outline.shader* in the [project repository on GitHub](https://github.com/daniel-ilett/image-ultra).
 First, we'll include the colour buffer - `_MainTex` - and its `_TexelSize` data.
-Alongside it, we'll include two parameters: `_ColorSensitivity` to control the threshold over which an edge is considered to be an edge, and `_ColorStrength` to control how strong colour-based edges will be.
+Alongside it, we'll include two parameters: `_ColorSensitivity` to control the threshold over which we consider a pixel to be an edge, and `_ColorStrength` to control how strong colour-based edges will be.
 We're allowing all three methods of edge detection to have different thresholds and strengths, so if you want depth-based edges to be more prevalent, or for colour-based edges to be weaker, you'll be able to do so.

 ~~~glsl
 sampler2D _MainTex;